awsdocs/amazon-s3-userguide/doc_source/s3-glacier-select-sql-reference-conditional.md

 ### Examples<a name="s3-glacier-select-sql-reference-case-examples"></a>

-Use a simple CASE expression is used to replace New York City with Big Apple in a query\.
+Use a simple CASE expression to replace New York City with Big Apple in a query\.
 Replace all other city names with other\.

 ```
 select venuecity,